 By Dr Jessamy Kelly, glass artist and educator

-Next month we will look at the development of crystal from 17th and 18th century, with early examples from Germany and Bohemia and the development of lead crystal by George Ravenscroft in London, in 1674 and early engraved examples from Germany and Bohemia will be discussed.
+In this article we will examine the development of crystal in the 17th and 18th century and the Baroque and Rocco eras of glassmaking.
+The development of lead crystal by George Ravenscroft in London, in 1674 and early engraved examples from Germany and Bohemia will be discussed.

 By Dr Jessamy Kelly